Antennas, Commercial

 Short, Stubby Antennas

-Yaesu's ATAS antenna is the least efficient, remotely controllable, HF mobile antenna, money can buy!
-The list price is 0ver $460, with the street price hovering around $375, not including the mount.
-It uses an SO239 type mount which is one of its major drawbacks.
 Its mechanical and electrical aspects are also questionable, as is its operating methodology.
 The driving transceiver sends a DC voltage (<8.3 or >9.7) causing the antenna to move to a lower or higher frequency respectively.
 The SWR detection has two levels; over 2:1, and under 2:1.
 There is no choke in the control lead (coax) which makes common mode current a given problem exacerbated by the type of mounting usually employed.
-These facts, coupled with its high cost of ownership, makes the ATAS a very poor choice indeed.
-Yet, it is the highest selling, single model mobile antenna in the world!
-An unexplainable conundrum.
+This fact is even alluded to (Installation Point 2) in the Owner's Manual!
+By the way, if excessive common mode is present (caused primarily by poor mounting techniques), it is possible to destroy the internal control circuit board.
+The board is not available as a replacement part!

-Lip Mount DamageOwners typically resort to trunk lip mounts (K400, click on left photo to enlarge), luggage rack clamp mounts, and even mag mounts.
+Lip Mount DamageOwners of short, stubby antennas typically resort to trunk lip mounts (K400, click on left photo to enlarge), luggage rack clamp mounts, and even mag mounts.
 All of these add to the overall losses, including the mini-sized coax most of these mounts utilize.
 These losses are seldom noticed because owners have nothing to compare them to.
 If they can make contacts, especially DX ones, that's all they seem to care about.

 No matter the brand, all short, stubby antennas have an excessive level of RF flowing on their control leads, and coax cables too (common mode currents).
 Thus choking off common mode current is especially important if you're using (or plan to use) an automatic controller.
 The requisite chokes need to be mounted outside the vehicle, and as close to the base of the antenna as possible.
 This requirement is very difficult to accomplish when using a clip mount; a fact which should be considered before purchase.